think-mm/enblog/input/posts/2008/11-05-braving-all-the-odds-obama-sweeps-to-victory.md

 Barack Obama is considered a visionary and transformative politician.
 America needs a leader like him when bad times have fallen all across the nation.
 He promised to bring a change in the way the government is run.
 America is surely entering a new age with an African American president.
 Let us hope that it is a new beginning not only for America but also for the world.

 -----

-~ *Dr. A.H.
-Jaffor Ullah, a researcher and columnist, writes from New Orleans, USA*
+*Dr. A.H.
+Jaffor Ullah*

+- A researcher and columnist, writes from New Orleans, USA*